timcera/dapclient/docs/developer_data_model.rst

     array([(1, 10), (2, 20)],
           dtype=[('a', '<i4'), ('long%20%26%20complicated', '<i2')])

 Note that these objects are also ``SequenceType`` themselves.
 The basic rules when working with sequence data are:

 1. When a ``SequenceType`` is sliced with a string the corresponding children is returned.
 For example: ``s['a']`` will return child ``a``;
 2. When a ``SequenceType`` is iterated over (using ``.iterdata()`` after dapclient 3.2.2) it will return a series of tuples, each one containing the data for a record;
 3. When a ``SequenceType`` is sliced with an integer, a comparison or a ``slice()`` a new ``SequenceType`` will be returned;
 4. When a ``SequenceType`` is sliced with a tuple of strings a new ``SequenceType`` will be returned, containing only the children defined in the tuple in the new order.
    For example, ``s[('c', 'a')]`` will return a sequence ``s`` with the children ``c`` and ``a``, in that order.

 Note that except for rule 4 ``SequenceType`` mimics the behavior of Numpy record arrays.

 Now imagine that we want to add to a ``SequenceType`` data pulled from a relational database.
 The easy way would be to fetch the data in the correct column order, and insert it into the sequence.
 But what if we don't want to store the data in memory, and instead we would like to stream it directly from the database?
-In this case we can create an object that behaves like a record array, similar to the proxy object that implements the array interface. dapclient defines a "protocol" called ``IterData``, which is simply any object that:
+In this case we can create an object that behaves like a record array, similar to the proxy object that implements the array interface. dapclient defines a "protocol" called ``IterData``, which is simply any object
+that:

 1. Returns data when iterated over.
 2. Returns a new ``IterData`` when sliced such that:

-   a) if the slice is a string the new ``IterData`` contains data only for that children;
+   a) if the slice is a string the new ``IterData`` contains data only for that
+      children;
-   b) if the slice is a tuple of strings the object contains only those children, in that order;
+   b) if the slice is a tuple of strings the object contains only those
+      children, in that order;
-   c) if the slice is an integer, a ``slice()`` or a comparison, the data is filter accordingly.
+   c) if the slice is an integer, a ``slice()`` or a comparison, the data is
+      filtered accordingly.

 The base implementation works by wrapping data from a basic Numpy array.
 And here is an example of how we would use it:

 ::